aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Topics Covered

-By the end of this lab, you will be able to:
+By the end of this lab, you'll be able to:

 * Understand how to incorporate the `AWS::LanguageExtensions` transform in your CloudFormation templates.
 * Use language extensions in your CloudFormation template.